wxMaxima-developers/wxmaxima/info/wxmaxima.md

 ### Don't save the worksheet automatically

-If this option is set the file the worksheet is in is overwritten only on request of the user.
+If this option is set, the file where the worksheet is will be overwritten only on request of the user.
 In case of a crash/power loss/... a recent backup copy is still made available in the temp directory, though.

 If this option isn't set _wxMaxima_ behaves more like a modern cellphone app: